 is our next most popular service, and is slightly more expensive than the Level I, and for good reason.
 This is known commonly as the Real Estate Chimney Inspection.
 First we do everything listed in the Level I sweep and inspection above plus the following: roof inspection, live scan video inspection inside the flue, and accessible portions of the chimney.
 This Level II sweep and inspection is recommended by the NFPA 211 every time the property changes owners, when the fuel type changes, and after every chimney fire.
 This is a common sense recommendation based on industry research finding ways to reduce structure fires in America.
 Basically, this is the “better safe than sorry” approach for new owners or occupants of a residence, either commercial or residential.

-This would include inheritance of real estate, or a traditional sale process including contract, escrow, closing, real estate agents and brokers, and loan officers).
+This would include the inheritance of real estate or a traditional sale process (such as contract, escrow, closing, real estate agents and brokers, and loan officers).
 When you engage in a home transaction, be sure to have the building’s chimney inspected.
-Just like the septic system or electrical system is inspected upon sale or transfer of a property, so the chimney should be inspected upon the sale or transfer of a property.
+Just like the septic system or electrical system is inspected upon sale or transfer of a property, so also the chimney should be inspected upon the sale or transfer of a property.
 After all, the fire in chimneys and fireplaces can be either pleasant or dangerous.
 It’s your choice!